tktracker/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 Before you can enroll iOS devices with DEP, you need a DEP token (.p7m) file from Apple.
 This token lets Intune sync information about DEP devices that your corporation owns.
 It also permits Intune to upload enrollment profiles to Apple and to assign devices to those profiles.

-You use the Apple DEP portal to create a DEP token.
-You also use the DEP portal to assign devices to Intune for management.
+You use the Apple Business Manager or Apple School Manager portal to create a token.
+You also use the ABM/ASM portal to assign devices to Intune for management.

 > [!NOTE]
 > If you delete the token from the Intune classic portal before migrating to Azure, Intune might restore a deleted Apple DEP token.
 You can delete the DEP token again from the Azure portal.